vcuspinera/Banxico_SIE_API_guide/README.md

 Additionally, this Central Bank has developed an API that allows Developers, Analysts and Researchers to consult automatically the SIE's time series, using JavaScript, Java, C# and R.  More details of the API can be found in the [SIE API official webpage](https://www.banxico.org.mx/SieAPIRest/service/v1/?locale=en).

-The aim of this repository is to show __how to use SIE's API with R__, explaining how to retrieve information with the `siebanxicor` R-package developed by Banco de Mexico, and how to use a custom function to explore the selected time series, and a Dashboard to look into Banknotes and Coins series.
+The aim of this repository is to show __how to use SIE's API with R__, explaining how to retrieve information with the `siebanxicor` R package developed by Banco de Mexico, and how to use a custom function to explore the selected time series, and a Dashboard to look into Banknotes and Coins series.

 ## Getting prepared
 As mentioned before, in this repository we will focus in how to use SIE API with R.

-#### Request a token
+### Request a token
 The first step is to get a Bmx-Token.
 You can request a 64-alphanumeric token in [this link](https://www.banxico.org.mx/SieAPIRest/service/v1/token?locale=en), which would be required to use the API.

-#### Installation of R-package
+### Installation of R package
-Banco de Mexico developed a package for R called `siebanxicor` for developers, analysts and researchers for automatically retrieve economic databases published in the SIE by Banco de Mexico.
-You can install it by running the next line:
+Banco de Mexico developed the `siebanxicor` R package to automatically retrieve economic databases published in the SIE by Banco de Mexico.
+You can install it by running the next line in R or Rstudio:
 ```{r}
 install.packages("siebanxicor")
 ```

-More details of the `siebanxicor` R-package can be found [here](https://cran.r-project.org/web/packages/siebanxicor/siebanxicor.pdf).
+More details of `siebanxicor` can be found [⭐️ here](https://cran.r-project.org/web/packages/siebanxicor/siebanxicor.pdf).

 ## Features of `siebanxicor`

-The `siebanxicor` R-package has five utility functions to retrieve information from the databases published by the Mexican Central Bank:
+The `siebanxicor` R package has five utility functions to retrieve information from the databases published by the Mexican Central Bank:

-- `setToken` - while the Bnx-Token is the key to access SIE API, the `setToken` function is the knob that opens the channel to and connects to this API.
-This utility function should be called before any other function from the siebanxicor package.
+- `setToken` - while the Bnx-Token is the key to access SIE API, the `setToken` function is the knob that opens the channel and connects to this API.
+This utility function <u>should be called before any other function</u> from the siebanxicor package.

 - `getSeriesData` - requests the time series data from the SIE, up to 100 series at a time.
 It returns a vector with the requested information.